dotnet/csharplang/proposals/csharp-8.0/nullable-reference-types.md

 ### Express intent

 A more compelling use of the previous example is to express that the `Worker` parameter could be `null`, thus making the null guard more appropriate.
+If you remove the null guard in the following example, the compiler warns that you may be dereferencing null.
 Regardless, both null guards are still valid.

 ```csharp
 public void DoWork(Worker? worker)